ettorezamponi/RAMSES-Reusability/README.md

 3) Launch the setup [script](./bash_scripts/execute/SETUP_ICSE.sh) following the initial installation [guide](#installation-guide) without any scenarios.
 4) After all launch your new REST client through the command `docker run -P -d --network ramses-sas-net restclient`.

+## Project Dependencies

+Among the various dependencies of the project, the google [OR-Tools library](https://developers.google.com/optimization/install?hl=it) for solving the M-ILP problem is imported from outside in the [Plan](./managing-system/plan/or-tools) service.

+M-ILP (*Mixed-Integer Linear Programming*) is a branch of mathematical optimization that deals with problems where some of the decision variables are constrained to take only integer values, while others can take any real value.
+In this particular case, it is used to obtain the new weights of the existing instances and to determine the ones that should be shut down, if any.

 ## Troubleshooting and Known Issues